Michael Avenatti Charged With 36 New Counts, Including Perjury, Ripping Off Mentally Ill Paraplegic Client

 Michael Avenatti, the attorney who famously represented adult-film actress Stormy Daniels in her cases against Donald Trump, has been charged with 36 criminal counts in California, CNBC is reporting.
 These new criminal charges are in addition to ongoing criminal cases he faces in other states.

-U.S. Attorney Nick Hanna and IRS officials in Los Angeles unsealed the 61-page indictment, which you can read in its entirety here, on Thursday morning, detailing 36 criminal counts against the former attorney.
+U.S. Attorney Nick Hanna and IRS officials in Los Angeles unsealed the 61-page indictment, provided in sum by CNBC, on Thursday morning.
+The documents detail 36 criminal counts against the former attorney.

 In five specific cases, Avenatti allegedly defrauded five clients out of millions of dollars, hiding the allegedly-stolen money in dummy corporations and shell companies.
 Meanwhile, his clients would be waiting for settlement money that he would allegedly promise was coming, at times even giving them “advances” on the settlement money that he had actually already hidden away.

-In one particularly galling allegation, Avenatti is accused of defrauding a mentally ill, paraplegic client of a $4 million settlement, allegedly funneling the money to a company that managed his race-car team, among some of his other interests.
-Meanwhile, Avenatti allegedly failed to respond to Social Security Adminstration’s requests for information about the client, causing the client to have their Supplemental Security benefits discontinued in February.
+In one particularly galling allegation, Avenatti is accused of defrauding a mentally ill, paraplegic client of a $4 million settlement — allegedly funneling the money to a company that managed his race-car team, among some of his other interests.
+Meanwhile, Avenatti allegedly failed to respond to the Social Security Administration’s requests for information about the client, causing the client to have their Supplemental Security benefits discontinued in February.

 In another case, Avenatti is accused of defrauding another client of $2.75 million, which Avenatti allegedly used to put towards the purchase of a private jet.